charlesnyankieya/python/README.md

 # python
-These are examples of my python data structure manipulation codes
+These are examples of my python data structure manipulation codes.

+The other codes contained in this repository are the conditional statements in python(if, elif and else) and how to apply them in code.

 ## Installation and Usage
 Clone the repository and run in terminal.